-Foraging is something I have been interested in for a good couple of years now.
+Foraging is something I have been interested in for a good couple of years now, and I have always wanted to try foraging in Cardiff.
 TV chefs like Hugh Fearnley Whittingstall always make it seem so easy – have a quick rummage in a hedgerow and just like that, you have everything you need for a wild garlic and watercress soup; tonight’s dinner, sorted!

 Now I know that all of this is about to change.
 And that’s because last weekend, on the hottest day of the year so far, I spent four hours roaming around Bute Park in Cardiff on a guided forage with Wildfood UK.
 I still can’t believe that during the last three years of walking home from work, unbeknownst to me, I’ve been wandering past so much free food!

 My foraging experience was gifted to me for the purposes of this review.

 The guided forage